 - Set up the Family Safety Mode to sync your account with your children’s in order to manage their settings.

 The good news is when kids aged 13 – 15 sign up for TikTok, their account is private by default, so only friends can view and interact with them.
 There also are settings for kids under age 13 that offer additional safety features.
 Just be sure your children have entered their actual ages.

 TikTok is chock full of videos for sparking creativity and learning new things.
 It’s great for cooking tutorials, learning new crafts or dances, watching cool tricks and other entertaining activities for a rainy day.

 Dr. Markley agrees the safest way for families, especially those with school-age children, to participate is to refrain from posting their own videos.

 “Parents can still watch videos with their children and do the dances,” she said.
 “They can even record home videos of it, but they don’t need to post the content.”

 She warns creating a digital personality at a young age when many kids don’t have a filter can cause issues later on.
 Not to mention, when kids post, it opens them up to scrutiny from bullies, online predators and other dangers.

 “Unfortunately in this day and age, you can’t let your guard down,” said Dr. Markley.
 “If your children are on TikTok or other social platforms, parents need to know what kids are putting out there and what they’re receiving in return.”

-If you think your child is struggling significantly due to social media, Akron Children’s Lois and John Orr Family Behavioral Health Center is offering mental health services via telehealth.
-Call 330-543-5015 to schedule an appointment.
+If you think your child is struggling significantly due to social media, call 330-543-5015 to schedule an appointment at Akron Children’s Lois and John Orr Family Behavioral Health Center.
+Virtual visits are available.